-Additionally, because freezing the tofu blocks create ice crystals within the block, it opens up the tofu and makes it easier for the marinade to penetrate the block.
-It become sponge-like.
+Freezing the tofu blocks create ice crystals within the block, which opens up the tofu and makes it easier for the marinade to penetrate the block.
+It becomes sponge-like.

 Anyway, the tofu block didn’t quite hold together.
-I usually purchase extra firm.
-This tofu block was medium firm, or regular.
-Because of this, and because I sliced them too thinly, they couldn’t hold it together.
+This tofu block was medium-firm, not firm.
+Because of this and because I sliced them too thinly, they couldn’t hold it together.

 How To Freeze Tofu